Automotive Fleet

 What is the Impact of a Truck's Center of Gravity?

-While the concept of an object's center of gravity is something many of us feel confident in understanding, do you know how to figure out the center of gravity on an odd-shaped object?
+While the concept of an object's center of gravity is something many of us feel confident in understanding, let's delve deeper into it.
+Imagine you're trying to figure out the center of gravity on an odd-shaped object.
 What about something like a truck, considering the weight of the engine, axles, and loaded or unloaded trailer?
+It's not as straightforward as it seems, but understanding this concept is crucial for maintaining your truck's stability and safety.

 The center of gravity of an object does not have to be in the material of the object (Image C).
 When considering a solid ball, such as a billiard ball, it is obvious the center of gravity is the center of the ball and in the material that makes up the object.